ZipCPU/sdspi/README.md

   supported and their meanings.
 More significant differences include both BOOT mode, and HS400 which requires the DS.

-- **eMMC HS400 Enhanced Data Strobe**: Extended data strobe testing has been quite successful, but data strobe testing on the command line is not yet ready for prime time.

-- **Better time modeling**: After reviewing various specifications, it is apparent the design needs better IO time modeling.
+- **Better time modeling**: After reviewing various specifications, it is apparent the [Verilog eMMC model](bench/verilog/mdl_emmc.v) needs better IO time modeling.
 An ideal solution would depend upon both `$hold` and `$setup` simulation timing constraints, although it is not clear to what extent such constraints would be supported by the open source tool chain(s).

 - **eMMC Boot mode**: Boot testing has been successfully demonstrated in hardware following a CMD0 with a 0xf0f0f0f0 argument.
 Automatic boot on